INSPIRE-MIF/caniuse/docs/gml.md

 ### 3D coordinates

-Test purpose: assess if the client read and display geometries that use 3 coordinates per position
+Test purpose: assess if the client read and display geometries that use 3 coordinates per position.
+Different data sets are used to test the point, the lines and the polygons

 Test IDs: